GeorgeFotopoulos/SmartShop/README.md

 ### Task List

 -   Create a products_history table, in order to keep the history prices of each product
--   Create shopping cart functionality
+-   Create shopping cart export functionality
 -   Migrate to Firebase, instead of SQLite, iff it is supported in WPF & .Net MAUI frameworks